vib-bic-training/HPC_training_bioimaging_1/module/session7.md

 ## Conclusion   and outlook

-Working with HPC is a learning curve but you are not alone in this and it is just a step further than using remote desktop Next to the classical terminal, HPC can be used within a virtual desktop, jupyter notebook and virtual machines (the last option will be investigated soon).
+- Working with HPC is a learning curve but you are not alone in this and it is just a step further than using remote desktop.
+- Next to the classical terminal, HPC can be used within a virtual desktop, jupyter notebook and virtual machines (the last option will be investigated soon).
-Of course, using HPC for bioimage analysis is not an isolated phenomena as EMBL, Crick, Liverpool, Dresden, Pasteur and many other do.
+- Of course, using HPC for bioimage analysis is not an isolated phenomena as EMBL, Crick, Liverpool, Dresden, Pasteur and many other do.
-We plan to develop more tailored course in the future and to support you with this transition
+- We plan to develop more tailored course in the future and to support you with this transition

 ## Acknowledgements

-Tier-1 (both compute and data)
+The resources and services used in this training were provided by the VSC (Flemish Supercomputer Center), funded by the Research Foundation - Flanders (FWO) and the Flemish Government.